 Section 1.
 Immunity of Nation from Suit.
 The Ho-Chunk Nation shall be immune from suit except to the extent that the Legislature expressly waives its sovereign immunity, and officials and employees of the Ho-Chunk Nation acting within the scope of their duties or authority shall be immune from suit.
 Except suits brought in Article IV Section 3(a).
+[Amendment X adopted on August 14, 2012 which became effective on September 28, 2012 by operation of law.]

 Section 2.
 Suit Against Officials and Employees.
 Officials and employees of the Ho-Chunk Nation who act beyond the scope of their duties and authority shall be subject to suit in equity only for declaratory and non-monetary injunctive relief in Tribal Court by persons subject to its jurisdiction for purposes of enforcing rights and duties established by this constitution or other applicable laws.